HITS-AIN/GPCC.jl/README.md

 ```

-❗ As a genenral note, running GPCC on more than four light curves and for a large number of candidate delays can be a very lengthy computation constrained by the available CPU and meomry resources!
+❗ As a general note, running GPCC on more than four light curves and for a large number of candidate delays can be a very lengthy computation constrained by the available CPU and meomry resources!
 This is because GPCC will try out in a brute force manner all possible delay combinations.
 We may address the efficiency of this computation in the future.